Ptosis can be caused by the apneurosis of the levator muscle, nerve abnormalities, trauma, inflammation or lesions of the lid or orbit.

-- Dysfunctions of the levators may possibly occur as a lead to of a lack of nerve communication being sent to the receptors due to antibodies needlessly attacking and eliminating the neurotransmitter.
+Dysfunctions of the levators could occur as a lead to of a lack of nerve communication being sent to the receptors due to antibodies needlessly attacking and eliminating the neurotransmitter.

-- Ptosis may possibly be due to a myogenic, neurogenic, aponeurotic, mechanical or traumatic cause and it usually occurs isolated, but may possibly be associated with various other conditions, like immunological, degenerative, or hereditary disorders, tumors, or infections
+Ptosis could be due to a myogenic, neurogenic, aponeurotic, mechanical or traumatic cause and it usually occurs isolated, but could be associated with various other conditions, like immunological, degenerative, or hereditary disorders, tumors, or infections

-- In this case, a mild ptosis may possibly be associated with psilateral ptosis, iris and areola hypopigmentation and anhidrosis due to the paresis of the Mueller muscle.
-Acquired Horner syndrome may possibly lead to after trauma, neoplastic insult, or even vascular disease.
+In this case, a mild ptosis could be associated with psilateral ptosis, iris and areola hypopigmentation and anhidrosis due to the paresis of the Mueller muscle.
+Acquired Horner syndrome could lead to after trauma, neoplastic insult, or even vascular disease.

-- Other causes of ptosis include eyelid neoplasms, neurofibromas or the cicatrization after inflammation or surgery.
-Mild ptosis may possibly occur with aging.
+Other causes of ptosis include eyelid neoplasms, neurofibromas or the cicatrization after inflammation or surgery.
+Mild ptosis could occur with aging.